 After running the tool, a new polygon layer is added to your map.
-It forms a buffer around your text.
+It forms a buffer around two of your labels.

-In the Contents pane, turn the feature outline mask layer off.
-You don’t want to see it.
-You just want to use it as an invisible feature that will mask the road layer underneath.
+In the Contents pane, turn the feature outline mask layers off.
+You don’t want to see them.
+You just want to use them as an invisible feature that will mask the road layer underneath.

 In the Contents pane, select the Roads layer.
-On the ribbon, click the Appearance tab and open the Masking menu.
+On the ribbon, click the Feature Layer tab and open the Masking menu.

-Check the box for the feature outline mask layer.
+Check the boxes for the feature outline mask layers.

 And now the magic has been applied.
 Roads will not draw anywhere where there is a mask.